 The MANRS Advisory Group is established to represent the MANRS Community, to develop the conditions for MANRS participation, and to ensure that decisions about participation have the support of the MANRS Community.

-MANRS: Mutually Assured Norms for Routing Security, an initiative to improve the security and resilience of the Internet global routing system.
+MANRS: Mutually Agreed Norms for Routing Security is an initiative to improve the security and resilience of the Internet global routing system.

-MANRS Community: The Network Operator, IXP and CDN/Cloud Provider organisations that are conformant with the applicable MANRS Actions and have been accepted as MANRS participants, and the Partner organisations that do not operate a network but who actively support the MANRS goals.
+MANRS Community: The Network Operator, IXP, and CDN/Cloud Provider organizations that are conformant with the applicable MANRS Actions and have been accepted as MANRS participants, and the Partner organizations that do not operate a network but who actively support the MANRS goals.

-MANRS Actions: The Compulsory and Recommend Actions defining the steps that organisations should be taking to improve the security and resilience of the Internet global routing system.
-There are defined actions for Network Operators, IXPs and *Content* Providers.
+MANRS Actions: The Compulsory and Recommend Actions define the steps that organizations should be taking to improve the security and resilience of the Internet global routing system.
+There are defined actions for Network Operators, IXPs, and Content Providers.

-MANRS Auditing Officer: The individual or individuals responsible for assessing whether organisations are MANRS conformant, based on the established criteria for MANRS participation.
+MANRS Auditing Officer: The individual or individuals responsible for assessing whether organizations are MANRS conformant, based on the established criteria for MANRS participation.